michaelsinghurse/wake-up/README.md

    executable in the `Program/script` input box.
 Make sure to wrap the address in quotes if it contains spaces, e.g. `"C:\Program Files\nodejs\node.exe"`.
    For the arguments input box, enter the address to the JavaScript file and the website you want to keep awake.
-For me, I entered `C:\Projects\wake_up\wakeUp.js https://www.example.com`.
+I entered `C:\Projects\wake_up\wakeUp.js https://www.example.com`.
 (Note the space between the two arguments.)
 7. On the `Conditions` tab, the defaults are fine.
 8. On the `Settings` tab, I checked the box for `Run task as soon as possible after a scheduled start is missed` and left the others as default.
-9. Finally, click `OK` to finish completing the task, and you should be good to go!
+9. Finally, click `OK` to finish creating the task, and you should be good to go!

 You can check the `wakeUp.js.log` file to make sure your task is running properly.
 If not, double check your arguments on the `Actions` tab and the schedule on the `Triggers` tab.
 Those are the two areas that gave me trouble.

-### macOS
+## Author
+- Michael Singhurse
+- michaelsinghurse@gmail.com